 Buzzer is at the top of the side panel.
-It provides a continuous tone during high CO alarm, a pulsing tone during certain malfunction conditions.
+It provides a continuous tone during high CO alarm and a pulsing tone during a low oxygen alarm and certain malfunction conditions.

 The next three items are colored LED indicating lights that come on when various conditions, described later, are present.